katemayo/js-dc-8/11-express/readme.md

 ```

 What does this mean?
-What does the equivalent error look like in Sinatra?
-How about Rails?

 We've told the server what port to listen on, but we didn't specify any route handlers.
 The absence of a `get` handler for the `"/"` route is our problem here.